 Wayne State University

 Wayne State University's main campus is in the Cultural Center area of Detroit.
-In addition to the University Center on Garfield Road in Clinton Township, Wayne State has extension locations in Farmington Hills, Harper Woods, Madison Heights, and Northwest Detroit.
+In addition to the University Center on Garfield Road in Clinton Township and the Advanced Technology Education Center across from Macomb’s South Campus in Warren, Wayne State has extension locations in Farmington Hills, Harper Woods, Madison Heights, and Northwest Detroit.
 Courses are also offered at other locations in Michigan, other states, and abroad.